day8/re-frame/docs/WIP/AHighLevelCodeWalkThrough.md

 XXX How to run it

+XXX path to code

 ### Namespace

-Because this example is so simple, all the code is in a single namespace.
+Because this example is so "simple", the code is in a single namespace.
 Within it, we'll need access to both `reagent` and `re-frame`.
 So, we start like this:
 ```clj
 (ns simple.core